TheJelmega/prog-lang/design/README.md

 When the pattern matches successfully, the pattern guard expression is executed.
 If the expression evaluates to `true`, the pattern is successfully matched against.
-Otherwise, the next pattern including other matching with the `|` operator in the same arm is tested.
+Otherwise, the next pattern including other matching patterns with the `|` operator in the same arm are tested.

 A pattern guard may refer to the variable bound within the pattern they follow.
 Before evaluating the guard, this shared reference is then used when accessing the variable.